jasonmaster/ArchInstaller/README.md

 # Install GNOME

-Once the system has been installed using `arch-installer.sh` clone this repository again and run:
+Once the system has been installed using `arch-installer.sh` a [GNOME](http://www.gnome.org) desktop can be installed.

+    cd ~/Source/Mine/ArchInstaller
-    ./gnome-desktop.sh
+    sudo ./gnome-desktop.sh

 There are no command line switches to control how `gnome-desktop.sh` operates, but you can edit the script and toogle the following.